Condensed, edited version taken from my blog.

 Disappointing

-Posted : 15 years, 11 months ago on 19 November 2008 07:07 (A review of The Daughters of Moab)I've been looking forward to reading this book seeing as it's dystopia/post-apocalyptic and set in Australia.
+Posted : 16 years ago on 19 November 2008 07:07 (A review of The Daughters of Moab)I've been looking forward to reading this book seeing as it's dystopia/post-apocalyptic and set in Australia.
 Unfortunately it didn't live up to my expectations and I'm pretty sure that's not because I had high ones either.

 It may have had an interesting premise, but that wasn't enough to save it.
 At times the writing style was a confusing, chaotic mess, filled with plenty of detail but lacking essential explanations to tie events together and when there was some much needed explanation (rarely given) it seemed to be thrown in apart from the event it was tied to, giving it a very disjointed feel.